Beyond George IV

 Buy Victoria: a Life from .

 His 1983 biography of George V won three awards - the , and the (now called the ) and awards for biography - and is easily available from used book vendors.
-The only other biography of George V was written by Harold Nicolson (Constable, 1952).
+An earlier and very out of date biography of George V was written by Harold Nicolson (Constable, 1952).

 Buy King George from or .

 | | | | | | | | |